tektechnologies/Instructor-Prep/201/class-04.md

 ## Data Types

-To determine what type of data type a value is, use `typeof(differentThings)`
+To determine what type of data type a value is, use `type of(differentThings)`

 ---